-In 2019, our very own Lisa Hunt, one of our Senior Business Development Managers, travelled from Australia to Egypt to experience one of our group tours.
+In 2019, our very own Lisa Hunt, one of our Senior Business Development Managers, travelled from Australia to experience one of our group tours of Egypt.
 Here she talks about her experience on a Egypt Nile cruise, to give you an idea of what to expect…

 In April 2019 I joined the ten-day ‘King Tutankhamun‘ group tour.
 This operates with a two-night Nile Felucca Cruise and has the option to upgrade to a three-night, 5-star Egypt Nile Cruise.
 Well, no surprise to anyone I know, I upgraded.
 Whilst the Felucca would offer me a very authentic and fun experience with the group, I’m more of a luxury lover, so for me the choice was simple – and worth it.

 Our cruiser was the MS Miriam, a deluxe cruiser with 60 cabins/suites and a whole lot of amenities.
 There was a swimming pool, two bars, a restaurant, a reasonably priced gift shop selling souvenirs, a small gym and a gorgeous, sun-filled deck area.
 It also had the usual services you would expect, like a 24-hour reception desk and safe deposit boxes.